SeuntjensLab/Easy_HCR/README.md

 For those who already followed the installation steps once, you need to first uninstall Blast and install the newest version, rename your old Easy_HCR folder and then install the new environment using:

-    # Uninstall Blast
+- Uninstall Blast:
-    # Go in drive C > Programs > NCBI > blast-...+
+    - Go in drive C > Programs > NCBI > blast-...+
-    # Double click on Uninstall-ncbi-blast-...+
+    - Double click on Uninstall-ncbi-blast-...+
-    # You can then follow the installation instructions of Blast [here](#installation)
+    - Follow the installation instructions of Blast [here](#installation)
-    # Move to your working directory
+- Move to your working directory:

     cd Documents/Github

-    # Change the name of the old folder
+- Change the name of the old folder:

     mv Easy_HCR/ Easy_HCR_old/

-    # Clone again the Easy_HCR github repository and navigate to it
+- Clone again the Easy_HCR github repository and navigate to it

     git clone https://github.com/SeuntjensLab/Easy_HCR.git
     cd Easy_HCR

-    # Remove the old conda environment
+- Remove the old conda environment and create the new one:

     conda remove -n HCR --all
-    # Create a new conda environment
     conda env create -f hcr.yml

 ## Usage